Kagamihime/foundry/README.md

 * Usage of machine learning for pattern analysis.

 ## About the file formats used
-For now, rlife uses two internal file formats: Resizable Life and Toroidal Life.
+For now, Foundry uses two internal file formats: Resizable Life and Toroidal Life.

 ### Resizable Life
 This file format is close to the Life 1.06 format: